chialiyun/SGSupermarketChatbot/README.md

  });
 ```
 5. Run node index.js to make sure the bot is working
-6. open bot framework emulator and create a bot config pointing to your localhost endpoint
+6. Open Bot Framework Emulator and create a bot config pointing to your localhost endpoint
-7. ensure the bot is working
+7. Ensure the bot is working

-### Built With
+## Built With
-* Bot Builder V4 JS
+* Microsoft Bot Builder SDK